sentinel1337/MQTT-testing-framework/README.md

 # MQTT-testing-framework
-A MQTT framework which can Credential beute force, Auto fuzzing, Manual fuzzing, Stress testing and  Information gathering
+A MQTT testing framework which will help developers to test MQTT brokers, Applications and end-devices.
+Features are Credential brute force, Auto fuzzing, Manual fuzzing, Stress testing and Information gathering currently.

+COMING SOON....